LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

 * Basic programming using JavaScript
 * Introduction of web development concepts

+# Class Structure
+* Prep work
+  * Certain chapters
+* Primary Instruction
+  * Every class has a primary instruction session led by the instructor
+  * Lasts 45 minutes to 1 hour
+  * Content (Will contain one or multiple of these as needed)
+    * Review topics in the lesson prep-work (reading and exercises)
+    * Student Q&A
+    * Provide additional relevant examples
+    * Programming assignment walk through/introduction (new assignment every 3-4 weeks)
+    * Studio introduction
+* Studio
+  * The students break off into smaller groups led by a TA
+  * TODO: how to describe what the groups do with the studio?

 # Tasks and Responsibilities
 Instructors and TAs are a crucial to the success of the students.
 These tasks help insure that everyone knows their role in the process.